Stripstone/jubly-reader/docs/IMPLEMENTATION_WORKFLOW.md

 - the current diff is patching symptoms instead of authority
 - repeated revisions are not reducing the failure surface

+## Architectural discipline rules for implementation

+### Prototype-to-production rule
+If a pass still depends on a prototype convenience:
+- name it explicitly
+- confirm the real target owner
+- avoid letting it silently become permanent authority

+### Bridge rule
+If a bridge remains in place after the pass:
+- say which runtime owner it is waiting on
+- say why it still exists
+- do not add a second bridge casually in the same area

+### Scaffold rule
+Do not quietly patch against the wrong scaffold and “fix it later.”
+Scaffold mismatch invalidates the pass base.

+### Anti-pattern rule
+Do not use a pass to normalize bad architecture by accident.
+If the pass would legitimize duplicate truth, reclassify it and fix ownership first.

 ## Patch-safety rules
 - do not move runtime truth into shell
 - do not remove a bridge until the runtime replacement exists
 - do not widen a pass casually
 - do not let one fix silently redefine ownership
 - do not mix unrelated cleanup into a bounded pass
+- do not treat scaffold changes as harmless file moves; they are architectural changes

 ## Deliverables policy
 Every patch handoff should return: